Tarzan's Treehouse: Disneyland version

-On June 23, 1999, Tarzan's Treehouse opened to park guests, just as Disney's animated Tarzan premiered in movie theaters.
-Tributes to the Swiss Family Treehouse were featured in the attraction including the "Mind Thy Head" sign and the "Swisskapolka", which could be heard playing on a vintage gramophone.
+On June 23, 1999, Tarzan's Treehouse opened to park guests, just as Disney Animation's Tarzan premiered in movie theaters.
+Tributes to the Swiss Family Treehouse were featured on in the attraction including the "Mind Thy Head" sign and the "Swisskapolka", which could be heard playing on a vintage gramophone.

 In November 2019, a wooden plank of the bridge into Tarzan's Treehouse snapped prompting the attraction to close for a short period for repairs.

-On September 3, 2021, the attraction closed for refurbishment, and demolition of the bridge and entrance tree began in April 2022.
-The original tree is planned to re-open with a new name and theme.
-In November 2022, it was announced that the treehouse will reopen in 2023 as the Adventureland Treehouse, inspired by Disney's Swiss Family Robinson (1960).
+In September 2021, the attraction closed for refurbishment, and demolition of the bridge and entrance tree began in April 2022.
+The treehouse reopened on November 10, 2023, as Adventureland Treehouse—Inspired by Walt Disney's Swiss Family Robinson.

 Hong Kong Disneyland version

 When Hong Kong Disneyland opened on September 12, 2005, it included Tarzan's Treehouse built on Tarzan's Island.
 Rafts near Festival of the Lion King are used to ferry passengers to and from the island, which is encircled by the Rivers of Adventure.
 This is a similar arrangement to Disneyland's Tom Sawyer Island.

+On January 18, 2024, Hong Kong Disneyland announced that the updated version of the attraction would return, since the original version of the attraction would be temporarily closed due to the COVID-19 pandemic for over four years ago.